vbaconnet-ledger/developer-portal/_docs/swap/how-to.md

 ![Quote flow diagram](../images/ftx-quote-flow.png "Quote flow diagram")

-And in this diagram, you can see the Login/ KYC Widget flow that we expect from the provider:
+And in this diagram, you can see the Login/KYC Widget flow that we expect from the provider:

 ![KYC Widget flow diagram](../images/ftx-kyc-widget-flow.png "KYC Widget diagram")